LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

   * 5349 TCP
   * 10,000 - 60,000 UDP
 * Allow relay connections to the configured STUN and TURN servers.
 Details on the default servers (provided by Twilio) can be found here: https://www.twilio.com/docs/stun-turn/regions.

-## Configuration

-Profiles can be used to allow/disallow video and voice calls for all agents or only a subset of agents.
-The permissions are part of the Agent profile.
-Enabling the “Initiate voice conversation” permission will allow voice calls, and the “Initiate live video” permission will allow video calls.

-The following advanced configuration options are available.
-Simply ask your LivePerson contact or support representative to make the changes in your account's backend configuration console.
-* Make every video call start with the agent camera disabled.
-* Make every video call start with the consumer camera disabled.
-* Disable peer to peer connections and force all video and audio data to be relayed via a TURN server.
-* Specify your own STUN and TURN servers which should be used for the WebRTC audio and video streams.
-* Disable voice and/or video calls so that even agent administrators cannot enable it using profiles.
-* Customize all text in the invitation and system messages inside the transcript.
-* Enable integration of a JavaScript tracking library on the consumer side.
-The choices are:
-  * Google Analytics
-  * Piwik Analytics
-  * Webtrekk Web Analytics
-  * Tealium

-For support calls on different devices and networks, additional video relay infrastructure is required to cover scenarios in which a peer to peer connection is not possible.
-It is recommended to work with the LivePerson support team to verify that your network infrastructure can support peer to peer connections.
-On the consumer side, this cannot be guaranteed and calls might still require a relay server.
-For testing purposes, LivePerson will provide such a server.
-For production deployments, brands can set up their own infrastructure.
-Your LivePerson representative can assist you with that step and also outline alternatives to hosting your own infrastructure.

 ## Security